The Best Security Systems for New Construction Homes

 • Joshua Lee, Former Patrol Officer and & Detective for a police department in Arizona.

-Our team has over 75 years of combined experience, making us the most accomplished home security team online.
-Since beginning in 2016, SafeHome.org has been showcased in several major outlets, including The Washington Post and The New York Times.
-As a team, we have achieved:
+Our team brings over 75 years of combined experience to the table, making us one of the most accomplished home security teams online.
+Since launching in 2016, SafeHome.org has been featured in major outlets including The Washington Post and The New York Times.
+Together, we have achieved:

 • 100+ informative home security guides